glburman/ListPagerRazorLibrary/README.md

 ## Customizing & Overriding

-**Overriding** refers to placing replacement files in the path that Dot Net expects to find them, entirely overriding the related library object, whether .cshtml or .css

-**Customizing** refers altering appearance or behaviour without overriding an entire library file.
+For our purposes here, **overriding** refers to placing replacement files in the path that Dot Net expects to find them, entirely overriding the related library object, whether .cshtml or .css while **customizing** refers altering appearance or behaviour without overriding an entire library file.

 There are several ways to alter the pager's appearance and/or behaviour.
-Those are also demonstraed in the "examples' project but in summary, you can :
+These are demonstraed in the "examples' project but in summary, you can :

   - Use the **visibility toggles** and other settings available in the provided **ListPagerModel** c# Class (see below)

-  - **Override a sub-view** (e.g. 'ListPagerPageOf.cshtml') by adding your own version to your project (see path placement below)
+  - **Override a library view** (e.g. 'ListPagerPageOf.cshtml') by adding your own version to your project (see path placement below)

   - **Override the CSS** in wwwroot/css/*.css' and/or include your own .css file(s)